sjoerdk/timekeeping/README.md

 ===========
 Write messages to a log with one keystroke.

 # Requirements
+## Writing to local file
+* Python 2.7

+## Writing to google spreadsheet
-* gspread 0.1.0 python package for writing to google docs
+* gspread 0.2.5 python package for writing to google docs
+* oauth2client 1.4.11 and PyOpenSSL for authenticating with google
+* Google Oauth2 signed credentials.
+See http://gspread.readthedocs.org/en/latest/oauth2.html#using-signed-credentials on how to generate these

+## For added convenience
 * launchy (http://www.launchy.net/) launch manager, to run the python script which does the actual logging in a single keystroke.
 You can use any launch manager or method you want of course.
-Launchy works for me.
+Launchy works for me

 # Setup
 ## Write to local file